-The Boston Garden was one of the most historic arenas in the history of the NHL and, on Nov.
+The Boston Garden was one of the most historic arenas in the history of the NHL, and on Nov.
 20, 1928, the Boston Bruins took to its ice for the very first time.
 After playing at the Boston Arena for four seasons, the Bruins hosted the Montreal Canadiens in their new home.
 The rivals from across the border sent a big crowd of nearly 16,000 fans out the doors in foul moods after beating the home team 1-0.
 The Bruins called the Boston Garden home for 67 years.

 A decade later, on Nov.
-20, 1938, Tiny Thompson became the first goaltender in league history to record 250 victories, in the Bruins 4-1 win over the visiting Detroit Red Wings.
+20, 1938, Tiny Thompson became the first goaltender in league history to record 250 victories in the Bruins 4-1 win over the visiting Detroit Red Wings.

 Orr had another memorable night, five years later, on Nov.
 20, 1971.
-He picked up two assists of 83 assists on the 1971-72 season to lead the Bruins over the Chicago Blackhawks 2-1.
+He picked up two of his 83 assists on the 1971-72 season to lead the Bruins over the Chicago Blackhawks 2-1.
 This performance gave him 300 assists in his career.
 He retired with 645 career helpers, which are 13th on the NHL’s all-time list for assists by a defenseman.